 She writes a scene without bogging the reader with unnecessary words.
 Her prose is informal, fresh and easy to read.
 All of her conversational sections are familiar, relaxed and believable.

-Her work is best matched with lifestyle magazine articles, newsletters of current events and upcoming projects, website tweaking and long form book.
+Her work is best matched with lifestyle magazine articles, newsletters of current events and upcoming projects, website tweaking and long form pieces.
+She's also available for freelance writing jobs as well as speaker/ presenter engagements.